You’ve probably heard of Grammarly and wondered if it’s the best online grammar checker you could use for your blog, business, or personal writing.

 Why I Use Grammarly

-I have a bachelor’s degree in English and have written hundreds of pages of content.
+I studied English and have written hundreds of pages of content.
 Why do I need to use Grammarly?

-Well, newsflash: although I studied English, I’m not perfect in every aspect of this complicated language.
-I’m a geek about grammar; learning about how sentences are structured makes me giddy.
-However, I’m flawed, just like everybody is, including other writers or grammar lovers.
+Well, this probably isn’t news: I’m not perfect in every aspect of this complicated language.
+I’m flawed, just like everybody is, including other writers or grammar lovers.